 The only things it can do by itself is poop and breathe.
 The rest, you have to do for it.

-You will also need to support the Mother, don’t forget that!
+You will also need to support mom, don’t forget that!
 She has been through a lot.

-We need a new Dad survival kit!
+We need a daddy survival kit!
 But what do we actually want in it?
-What will make our lives easier, now that we are a responsible, good-looking, extremely humorous Dad?
+What will make our lives easier, now that we are a responsible, good-looking, extremely humorous dad?

 C’mon, it can’t be just me!

 As a New Parent, What Do We Want In Our Survival Kit?

 I wanted to create a post that explains the best things we would LIKE to see in a new dad survival kit.